 It's interesting, the other day, that a newspaper reporter came up to me and was going, "Rawr-roo, Dianetics and Scientology is a cult, of course."
 (She was from Australia.)
 Anyway, "Is there any story?"
 She was getting all ready to just roll up her sleeves and just whush, you know, roll up her sleeves and hrrrh, hwrhh.
-And I said, "Group processing children, group processing children, group processing children, group processing children, under the sorry.
+And I said, "Group processing children, group processing child-" "I'm sorry.
 I'll come back in a month from now.
 Excuse me, I'm sorry I exist." (audience laughter)